ukparliament/augustus/README.md

 ```bash
 node_modules/.bin/shunter-serve
 ```
 To run the shunter serve.

+If you wish to use live data you will need to have a JSON feed coming into port 5401.

 The application should now be available at [http://localhost:5400][local].